jainaayush2006/CoBT/README.md

 **Note**-
 * The demonstration data ([memory](Memory)) is in .pkl file format.
 To read the file refer to this [code](Memory/git_data.py).
 * In the segmented variables table ([here](Segmented_state_Variables)), red color text represents the effect conditions that are added to the BT, and blue color text represents the pre-conditions for the the next action.
+* The codes for segmentation and BT generation will be released upon acceptance.

 ## Pick-and-Place
 ![](/Segmentation_graphs/Segmented_graph_Cube.png)